arvinsalehi/arvinsalehi/README.md

 [Email](mailto:arvinsalehi99@gmail.com) | [LinkedIn](https://www.linkedin.com/in/arvin-salehi-55768120a/)

 ---
 ### You most likely got an AI created resume (Credits to this [guy](https://github.com/AIHawk-app/Auto_Jobs_Applier)).
 If so, you can find the true data below written by human this time.
-If not, your job position really cought my eye since I don't see most the job posts anymore for mental health reasons.)
+If not, your job position really caught my eye since I don't see most the job posts anymore for mental health reasons.)
 So kindly pay more attention to the resume below since I did to your job ad:)

 ## About Me
 // I hate commenting.